Skip to main content

 For array size n, this branches exponentially: O(2^n) calls!

-Bellman's Leap: "Just Remember What You Calculated"
+The DP Solution: "Just Remember What You Calculated"

 The insight: If rob(2) is being calculated multiple times, and it always gives the same answer, why recalculate?